David Ramsay (watchmaker): Career

 In 1638, Ramsay provided a clock and a dial for the gatehouse between the middle and upper wards of Windsor Castle.
 He designed the case for the clock, which was called a "pyramid or lanthorne".
 Ramsay was also an inventor, and between 1618 and 1638 he obtained eight patents (Nos.
 6, 21, 49, 50, 53, 68, 78, 117).
 Although the full titles of these patents are given in the indexes published by the commissioners of patents, no information as to the precise nature of the inventions is extant.
 They relate to ploughing land, fertilising barren ground, raising water by fire, propelling ships and boats, manufacture of saltpetre, making tapestry without a loom, refining copper, bleaching wax, separating gold and silver from the base metals, dyeing fabrics, heating boilers, kilns for drying and burning bricks and tiles, and smelting and refining iron by means of coal.
 In his later years he fell into poverty, and in 1641, while a prisoner for debt, he petitioned the House of Lords for payment of six years' arrears of his pension as groom of the privy chamber.
 Towards the payment of those arrears the committee for advance of money, by an order dated 13 January 1645, granted him one third of the money arising from his discovery of delinquents' estates.
 It would appear from this that he had joined the parliamentary party.
-On 11 Feb.
-1651 there is a note in the proceedings of the council of state that a petition of David Ramsay was referred to the mint committee.
+On 11 February 1651 there is a note in the proceedings of the council of state that a petition of David Ramsay was referred to the mint committee.

+Ramsay made a table clock, now in the Victoria and Albert Museum, which has engraved images of the four Evangelists on the outside and conceals within a satirical image of the Pope.
+He made a watch given to Robert Carr, Earl of Somerset by King James, perhaps at the time of his marriage to Frances Howard in 1613.
+This watch, signed "David Ramsay Scotus, me fecit", is held by the National Museum of Scotland.